SALT LAKE CITY AND OGDEN LOAN MODIFICATION LAWYERS

 What makes a loan modification enforceable in court?

 The main issue you will need to consider is whether your modification has teeth and can be enforced in court like any other contract.
-Utah courts have been slow, to say the least, concerning the active misrepresentation and blatant lying loan servicers are engaged in regarding loan modification terms with consumers.
+Utah courts have been slow, to say the least, concerning the active misrepresentation and blatant lying loan services are engaged in regarding loan modification terms with consumers.
 This is not surprising considering most judges worked for banks and lenders during the majority or some part of their practice and many judges just don’t believe their old clients would engage in such behavior-kind of a self-censorship by the judiciary that refuses to acknowledge such malfeasance.

 You will need to consider a principle in the law referred to as the “statute of frauds.”
 Utah has its own statute of frauds codified in the Utah Code and it applies to all alleged alterations of terms with national banks.
 The way you overcome the statute of frauds is by having a writing memorializing the terms of the loan modification.
 The other issue presented here is that the “offeror” is the master of the acceptance process, so under the normal wording of a loan modification document it can be seen as an offer to make an offer so to speak.
 With Utah Courts positive bias in favor of creditors and lenders, for some judges this is enough to make any documentation of the loan modification, if unsigned, unenforceable.